LamaAni/TicTocTimer/README.md

 A very simple and easy to use implementation of timer object for python code, based on the tic/toc matlab syntax.

+You can also find it on PyPi @ [https://pypi.org/project/TicTocTimer](https://pypi.org/project/TicTocTimer/)

 ## Using the common timer

 Using the `global` name label,